Itssilviaflores/Itssilviaflores/README.md

 - 👀 I’m interested in warm and cozy things!
 - 🌱 I’m currently learning ✨ Frontend development ✨
 - 💞️ I’m looking to collaborate on anything I can help
-- 📫 How to reach me on instagram @itssilviaflores
+- 📫 How to reach me?
+Instagram: @itssilviaflores